WPFreighter/wp-freighter/readme.md

 *   **`wp-config.php` Access:** The plugin requires write access to `wp-config.php` and `wp-content/`.
 If your host prevents this, manual configuration is required.
 *   **Root Files:** Files in the root directory (like `robots.txt` or `.htaccess`) are shared across all sites.
 *   **Cron Jobs:** WP-Cron relies on traffic to trigger.
-For low-traffic stacked sites, consider setting up system cron jobs triggered via WP-CLI.
+For low-traffic tenant sites, consider setting up system cron jobs triggered via WP-CLI.

 ## License